Magsayo vs Figueroa LIVE on Showtime & FITE TV

-By Craig Daly: Recently dethroned former WBC featherweight champion Mark Magsayo and former WBA/WBC super bantamweight champion Brandon Figueroa are finalizing a deal for them to battle at 126
+By Craig Daly: Recently dethroned former WBC featherweight champion Mark Magsayo and former WBA/WBC super bantamweight champion Brandon Figueroa will battle it out at 126 this Saturday, live on Showtime & FITE TV.

 The WBC had ordered Figueroa (23-1-1, 18 KOs) to fight Stephen Fulton for the interim 126-lb belt, but Stephen had chosen to stay at 122 for the time being to defend against Naoya Inoue next.